AndrewC101/PokemonTrueRed/README.md

 - HM moves can be deleted at any time like normal moves, the warp home function protects you from trapping yourself
 - Easier post-game grinding, with Exp.All giving full exp to whole party and optional bosses giving huge bonus money
 - Cerulean Cave Mewtwo has dialog on encounter, also when using master ball and trying to run.
 Also has AI and different battle music
+- Missingno glitch and Mew glitch are still present (it wouldn't be gen 1 without them) but balanced so the player can't exploit them

 # Download and Play
-The current version of the game can be downloaded from [here](https://drive.google.com/file/d/1NzygAi4jclg0NxIsn73C4wk7cmt31fDl/view?usp=sharing).
+The current version of the game can be downloaded from [here](https://drive.google.com/file/d/1RzcakozGo3QR5dZPc0yrKE8nmZNyhDAK/view?usp=sharing).

 This is compatible with any existing gen 1 saves you have.
 You need to
 - Manually save your current game in an outdoor map such as Pallet Town